 She made guest appearances with the Mobile Ballet, the Sea Coast Ballet in New Hampshire, and with the Worcester Youth Ballet.
 She performed in Charleston, South Carolina’s Piccolo Spoleto Festival where she received praise for her portrayal of “Kitri” in the wedding pas de deux of Don Quixote and “Juliet” in the balcony pas de deux of Romeo and Juliet.
 She also appeared as a principal dancer in two nationally broadcast television commercials.

-Ms. DeFanti brings to the Academy a wealth of knowledge about training dancers in the classical style.
+Ms. DeFanti is passionate about teaching and brings to MBC’s Academy a wealth of knowledge about training dancers in the classical style.
+Most recently she was accepted to and attended the prestigious Cross Threads Teacher’s Program at the world-renowned Paris Opera Ballet School.
 Ms. DeFanti herself, began her classical dance training at Festival Ballet with her parents, Christine Hennessy and Winthrop Corey, and additionally spent summers studying at the National Ballet School in Toronto and the Joffrey Ballet School in New York City.
-Following her career as a dancer, Ms. DeFanti returned to Rhode Island and assumed the role of Artistic Director of Festival Ballet.
-She also assumed ownership of The Dance Center, School of Festival Ballet, taught extensively in the school and served as Adjunct Faculty for Rhode Island College’s Dance Department, where she specialized in ballet technique.

-Ms. DeFanti now resides in Bozeman with her husband and two children and is delighted to be a part of the dance community here.
+Ms. DeFanti now resides in Bozeman with her husband and two children.
+She is delighted to be a part of the dance community here, and to create, create, and create some more for the beautiful organization that is Montana Ballet Company.